Code-Institute-Submissions/Pepper-and-Puddles/README.md

 In the project workspace create a env.py file, ensure this is listed in the .gitignore file.
 In the env.py file write import os.
 After a blank line type:  os.environ["DATABASE_URL"] = "<copiedURLfromElephanSQL>".
 This will need a secret key as Django application so beneath the url type:  os.environ["SECRET_KEY"] = "any_secret_key".
 And save the file.

-In settings.py add the followng cod eto the Path import:  import os import dj_database_url if os.path.isfile('env.py'):
+In settings.py add the followng code to the Path import:  import os import dj_database_url if os.path.isfile('env.py'):
      import env